 If you plan on taking your own car abroad, you should have the following with you when driving outside of Saudi Arabia:

 - Travel document: National ID/Iqama or Passport

-- Saudi Exit/Re-Entry Visa for residents
+- Copy of Saudi Exit/Re-Entry Visa for Saudi expats

 - Driver’s license, possibly an international driver’s license, check the rules for using a Saudi driver’s license abroad!

 - Car insurance policy for a temporary visit – more on this below.